bluelightning32/vs-lambda/getting-started.md

 [readme page](readme.md).

 These are the items that are not solely involved with crafting terms:
+* Primitive term storage - a basket that can be crafted in the stone age and is big as a chest, but only holds terms.
 * Enhanced pan - has a 50% greater chance of dropping copper nuggets (about 22.5% total) and a 50% greater chance of dropping sphalerite nuggets (3% total).
 Needs `(3, 12, 5)` term to craft.